sub2pewds12/Oscilloscope/README.md

 - **Theming and Customizability:**
   Three different themes (Dark Scope, Light, Blueprint) are provided.
 Theme settings include background and foreground colors, grid and spine colors, and even trace colors for various plots.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

-## Acknowledgements

-This project leverages open source libraries such as Tkinter, Matplotlib, and NumPy to simulate an oscilloscope display.
-Special thanks to the contributors of these projects.